 Multiple sclerosis: the discovery of a link with a virus gives hope for progress

-And, he believes, new advances could come from a particularly important discovery, made in January by American researchers: the Epstein-Barr virus is necessary for the development of multiple sclerosis, even if all people infected do not develop the disease.
+And, he believes, new advances might come from a particularly important discovery, made in January by American researchers: the Epstein-Barr virus is necessary for the development of multiple sclerosis, even if all people infected do not develop the disease.

 This is an autoimmune disease of the central nervous system (brain and spinal cord).
 It causes a disruption of the immune system, which attacks myelin, the protective sheath of nerve fibers.